Khap: Decisions on social issues

 The Khap Panchayats frequently make pronouncements on social issues, such as abortion, alcohol abuse, dowry, and to promote education, specially among girls.
-In October 2012, one Khap Panchayat leader in Haryana blamed the eating of chow mein, a non-traditional food, for the rise in rape in India, while another suggested that the age of marriage should be dropped from 18 to 16 because being married would make young women less susceptible to rape.
+In October 2012, one Khap Panchayat leader in Haryana suggested that the age of marriage should be dropped from 18 to 16.

 Khaps have attracted attention in recent times for their decisions on marriage.
 Khaps have opposed marriages between members of different castes, of certain gotras from which intermarriage is prohibited, and of the same village.
-In July 2000, a panchayat nullified the marriage of Ashish and Darshana, two years after they had married and produced a son, on the basis that they were from two gotras prohibited to marry, and should have a brother-sister relationship.
+In July 2000, a panchayat nullified the marriage of Ashish and Darshana, two years after they had married and produced a son, on the basis that they were from two gotras (clans) prohibited to marry, and should have a brother-sister relationship.
 Punishments handed down by khap panchayats in marriage cases include fines, social ostracism, public humiliation, and expulsion from the village.

-Due to cultural restrictions around marriage and the skewed sex ratio, families may have difficulty finding suitable brides, and occasionally go against gotra marriage prohibitions.
-There are also cases of men in Haryana who marry lower caste brides without having a khap panchayat be called.
+Khap Panchayats are a "useful instrument" of society and carry out social reforms and "one or two mistakes don't make them wrong as a whole," said Haryana Chief Minister Manohar Lal Khattar in an interview.

-Naresh Tikait, head of Bhalyan Khap, criticized love marriages, saying "Marriage is a union of two consenting families and not just two individuals.
+Naresh Tikait, head of Baliyan Khap, criticized love marriages, saying "Marriage is a union of two consenting families and not just two individuals.
 So all stakeholders should have a say in that.
 If parents take all the pains to educate their girls then they also have right over their marriages too."

-The largest Khap in Haryana is the Satrol Khap, which allowed inter-caste marriage in 2014, providing the marriage is not within the same gotra, village, or neighbouring villages.
+The Satrol Khap in Haryana, which allowed inter-caste marriage in 2014, soon reverted its decision as no couple in that Khap is going against previous laws and hence further boycotting inter-caste marriages.The Khap also State that the marriage should not be within the same gotra, village, or neighbouring villages.

-A 2015 Sarv Khap meeting launched a "Save daughters, educate daughter" movement.
+A 2015 Sarv Khap meeting launched a "Save Daughters, Educate Daughter" movement.

+Several Haryana Khap panchayats organized public meeting to make a call for a strong law against gun violence and vulgar music.

+Khap Panchayats, played a significant role in strengthening the farmers' protests, particularly during the 2020-2021 agitation against the controversial farm laws.
+They provided support, organized rallies, and even formed committees to coordinate with other farmer organizations and instruct that at least one individual from each house should join the protests.
+Khaps acted as representative bodies for Jat community, advocating for the farmers' demands, particularly the legal guarantee of Minimum Support Price (MSP).

+In June 2025, A Khap Panchayat was conducted in Rohtak to address different social issues and to conduct several drives in nearby cities and villages to prohibit same Gotra Marriage and to avoid consumption of Alcohol and Drugs.

 The decisions of the patriarchal Khap Panchayats have often been associated with the practice of honour killing.
-In 2007, a khap panchayat ordered the killing of Manoj and Babli, who married within the same gotra.
-The two were killed by members of Babli’s family.
+In 2007, a khap panchayat ordered the killing of Manoj and Babli, who married within the same gotra, in spite of their brother-sister relationship.
+The two were killed by members of Babli's family.